dsyer/dependency-hell/README.md

 [INFO]       \- org.slf4j:slf4j-api:jar:1.7.12:compile
 ```

-(i.e. it has the wrong version of reactor).
+(i.e. it has the wrong version of Reactor).
 This is because the parent
-has dependency management for reactor, and there is no explicit
+has dependency management for Reactor, and there is no explicit
-dependency or dependency management of reactor in the app itself.
+dependency or dependency management of Reactor in the app itself.
 The
 parent always wins in this case and it doesn't help to add a BOM
-(using Maven 3.3 at least) with the right reactor version - only an
+(using Maven 3.3 at least) with the right Reactor version - only an
-explicit version of reactor itself will fix it.
+explicit version of Reactor itself will fix it.

 This is the same structure (with fewer levels) as a user app generated
 from [initializr](https://start.spring.io), with a dependency on a
-libary that uses reactor 2.5.0.
+libary that uses Reactor 2.5.0.
 It has all the same problems, and the
 same options for workarounds and fixes.

 ## Workarounds and Fixes

-*1* Explicitly manage the reactor dependency in the app:
+*1* Explicitly manage the Reactor dependency in the app:

 ```
 	<dependencyManagement>